 Ride a Bike around Halifax

-If walking is just too much, you might want to consider renting a bike and peddling around the maritime city.
+If walking is just too much, you might want to consider renting a bike and pedalling around the maritime city.
 Located next to the Halifax harbour is a bike rental shop called I Heart Bikes.
 They’ll get you set up so you can ride along the harbour or ride into the city.
 Plus, you can save 10% with the Must Do Canada Saver Card.

 Take a Photo Tour in Halifax

 If you’re looking to get some amazing photos of Halifax and the surrounding areas but aren’t sure where to go and how to get those “award-winning” shots, you may want to take a photo tour with Picture Perfect Tours.
-Georgie will pick you up and drive you to areas of interest such as Peggy’s Cove while showing you how to get a shot, or many shots, that you’re proud of.
-You’ll also learn some history about the areas you visit and of course, lots of photography tips!
+Georgie will pick you up and drive you to areas of interest, such as Peggy’s Cove, while showing you how to get a shot, or many shots, that you’re proud of.
+You’ll also learn some history about the areas you visit and, of course, lots of photography tips!

 Go on a Secret Tour of Halifax

 If you’re looking for a unique way to explore Halifax on your own, consider taking a self-guided tour with Secret Tours.
-You get to choose the challenge and your phone becomes your guide.
+You get to choose the challenge, and your phone becomes your guide.
 With each clue you’re given, you’ll explore a secret side of the city!

 Go on a Winery Tour in Wolfville